 Federal regulations require that, as a part of an institution's Return of Funds Policy, an office or offices must be designated as the point of contact for students to begin the withdrawal process.
 The designated office(s) must document the date the student withdraws or otherwise provides official notification to the institution of the intent to withdraw.
-At Butler, the Office of Registration and Records is the designated office at which a student must withdraw.
-Official notification from the student must be in writing.
+At Butler, the student's college dean's office is the designated office at which a student must withdraw.
+For medical withdrawals, the student should contact the Office of Student Affairs.
 The date of withdrawal will be utilized by the Office of Financial Aid in determining the amount of financial assistance that may be retained by the student, based upon the percentage of the enrollment period (semester) which the student completed to that point in time.
 In the case of a student who does not withdraw or otherwise notify Butler University of the intent to withdraw, the date used will be the midpoint of the payment period for which assistance was disbursed, unless the attendance records document an earlier or later date.